1. Access to clean and adequate water is fundamental to life.

 1. A statutory framework which requires environmental outcomes to be met to protect water sources and their dependent ecosystems, consistent with the National Water Initiative, including a permanent prohibition on new large-scale dams on Victorian rivers.

-2. A comprehensive, adequate and representative system of reserves for Victoria’s unique and high conservation value freshwater ecosystems.
+2. A comprehensive, and representative system of reserves that is sufficient for Victoria’s unique and high conservation value freshwater ecosystems.

 3. A water allocation framework that provides legal recognition of and protection for all environmental water, including a positive obligation on decision-makers to ensure that an environmental water reserve be maintained to preserve the environmental values and health of water ecosystems.

-4. A water allocation framework that explicitly recognizes Aboriginal cultural values and native title rights, provides legal recognition of and protection for cultural flows, and provides statutory roles in water governance for Traditional Owners.
+4. A water allocation framework that explicitly recognizes First Nations People’s cultural values and native title rights, provides legal recognition of and protection for cultural flows, and provides statutory roles in water governance for Traditional Owners.

 5. Restricted extraction from groundwater systems unless an independent hydrogeological assessment verifies that recharge rates will not be exceeded and extraction would be sustainable.

-6. A water allocation framework which is transparent, subject to regular independent review and resource assessments, based on best available scientific analysis, to check on the health of water resources (including long term decline in water availability), and determine what actions must be taken.
+6. A water allocation framework which is transparent, subject to regular independent review and resource assessments, based on best available scientific analysis, to monitor the health of water resources (including long term decline in water availability), and determine what actions must be taken.

 8. Return of water to environmental flows through improved water efficiency measures for irrigated agriculture and buy back of water entitlements in severely degraded and over-allocated systems.

 9. Rigorous environmental impact assessments, prior to commencement, for schemes involving re-insertion of waste-water into an aquifer.

 10. Action to address threats to Victoria’s freshwater systems such as land clearance, mining, drilling and exploration, erosion, sedimentation and pollution.